1. Piha Beach.

 7. Bethells Beach.

 Bethells is another great west coast surf beach.
 Famous for it’s black sand and numerous appearances in Films and TV shows, including Hercules, and Xena Warrior Princess, as well as the Tailor Swift video for Out of The Woods.
 It’s Piha with slightly less people.
 Great surfing, fishing and sunsets.
 It’s also popular with parasailers.
+Book a private tour.

 8. Muriwai Beach.

 Drive your car for miles along this black sand beach.
 Just don’t get stuck below the high tide line.
 Great fun.
 Perfect for a 4 wheel drive or quad bike.
 Great fishing and surfing around the point at Maori Bay.
 The gannet colony is popular with photographers.
+Book a private tour.